 Why Do My Light Bulbs Keep Burning Out?

 Although incandescent light bulbs typically have lifespans from 1,000 to 3,000 hours, many people have light fixtures in their home that burn through bulbs at a much faster rate.
 If you’ve had to replace light bulbs in the same fixtures time and time again, this week’s entry is for you.
 While burned out bulbs are sometimes the fault of defective products, often this blame is misplaced.
 Why not rule out other causes and possibly save yourself the expense of a new light?
-Below are a few common reasons light bulbs routinely burn out.
+Below are a few reasons light bulbs routinely burn out.

 Bulbs are Improperly Connected to the Fixture

 Although this might sound like a “face palm” reason, it happens.
 You could be screwing in your bulbs too tightly.
 If you rolled your eyes at that, keep in mind that even if you yourself didn’t screw your light in too tightly, someone else may have at one point in the fixture’s life and ruined the fixture-to-bulb connection.
 In this case, it’s time to purchase a new fixture.
 However, the fixture-to-bulb connection might also be disrupted because of the particular brand of light bulb you’re using.
 Sometimes, cheaper bulbs have little or no solder on the contact point of the bulb.
 Verify your bulb’s operation in another fixture to see if the issue lies with the bulb or fixture.